telerik/xaml-docs/controls/radtreemap/howto/howto-color-pivotmap-groups.md

 position: 2
 ---

-# How to change the color of PivotMap groups
+# How to Change the Color of PivotMap Groups

 This topic will show you how to change the colors of the PivotMap groups.